codingmaybe/Machine_learning_Coursera/README.md

 Coding in **MATLAB**.

-Including quizzes(5 questions each) and programming assignments within all videos in all 11 weeks.
+Including quizzes(5 questions each) and programming assignments in all 11 weeks.

 Lecture slides(also from Coursera) are in docs of each week with a notebook in root directory.